-- 1 Click the Black controls tab. - 2 Set the following values by moving the slider for each: - Maximum black ink: Sets the total amount of ink that is allowed for black.
+- 3 Set the following values by moving the slider for each: - Maximum black ink: Sets the total amount of ink that is allowed for black.
 You might reduce this value from 100% if that value produces undesirable effects, such as an unwanted difference between black and other colors.
 The default setting is a value appropriate for the type of printer being profiled.
-We recommend you start with the default. - Black start: Sets the minimum percentage of ink at which black is introduced into the mix of inks making up a specific shade of color.
-You might adjust this value to adjust the stability of the gray balance or to reduce graininess in highlights when the black screen is grainy. - Black generation: Controls the rate at which black is added on the neutral axis from the Black Start point.
+We recommend you start with the default. - Black start : Sets the minimum percentage of ink at which black is introduced on the white-to-black neutral axis of the profile.
+You might adjust this value to adjust the stability of the gray balance or to reduce graininess in highlights when the black screen is grainy. - Black generation: Controls the rate at which black is added along the white-to-black neutral axis.
 A high slider value adds black at a high rate.
 A low slider value adds black at a slower rate. - Black width: Controls how the black ink on the neutral axis is extended into the chromatic colors.
-Low values of black width hold the neutral-axis black amounts close to the neutral axis of the profile, while high values of black width allow the neutral-axis black amounts to extend outward into the gamut. - 3 Click OK or one of the other tabs.
+Low values of black width hold the neutral-axis black amounts close to the neutral axis of the profile, while high values of black width allow the neutral-axis black amounts to extend outward into the gamut.

+4 Click OK or one of the other tabs.

-Advanced black controls
+Advanced black controls for Fiery Edge profiles

-Specify values for CMYK+ channels at the black point of the profile, and the controls for black generation in each color hue.
+Specify values for the black point of the profile, and the controls for black generation.

-- 1 Click the Advanced black controls tab. - 2 Set the following values by moving the slider for each: - Ink amounts at black: Sets the targeted ink amounts for the cyan, magenta, and yellow channels at the black point of the profile. - Black usage at gamut surface: Sets the rate at which black ink is added to chromatic colors along the gamut surface.
+- 1 Click the Advanced black controls tab. - 2 Set the following values by moving the slider for each: - Maximum Total Ink: Sets the amount of ink used.
+We recommend leaving this slider set to the maximum value. - Ink amounts at black: If Automatic black point finder has been disabled, this control sets the targeted ink amounts for the cyan, magenta, and yellow channels at the black point of the profile.
+The amount of black at the black point is defined in the Black controls tab. - Search radius: If Automatic black point finder has been enabled, this control allows you to set a range around the L\ axis and the a\/b\ coordinates to find a darker black point. - Use media relative colorimetry: Disable Use media relative colorimetry when the aim a\, b\ values for the blackpoint searching are specified in Absolute colorimetry for cases where the goal is to match a known black reference color. - Black usage at gamut surface: Sets the rate at which black ink is added to light green, yellow, and orange colors along the gamut surface.
 These controls act similarly to the black start and black generation controls in the basic black controls.
-There are separate controls for the six cardinal hue regions specified by cyan, magenta, yellow, red, green, and blue regions of a hue circle.
 The adjustment ranges are from 0 (most delayed use of black) to 1 (start darkening with black directly).
 Typically setting the control to 1 will produce the maximum color gamut in a region but will introduce black ink at higher lightness colors.
-In some instances, such as in the yellow region, the addition of black ink gives a grainy appearance in light colors.
-For these cases move the adjustment to lower values to delay the use of black. - 3 Click OK or one of the other tabs.
+In some instances, the addition of black ink gives a grainy appearance in skin tones.
+For these cases move the adjustment to lower values to delay the use of black. - 3 Click OK or select another tab.